 Is there food available?

 You don’t have to cook while you’re on vacation.
-There are plenty of great food options available from temporary food vendors, as well as our own Stage West Café.
+There are plenty of great food options available from temporary food vendors, as well as our own SpeakEasy Steakhouse and Stage West Café.
 In addition, the Sons of Light Ministry provides guests with a free pancake breakfast every morning.

 What is there to do at the Buffalo Chip during the day?

-There are enough activities and entertainment options at the Chip to keep you occupied throughout the entire day!
-Start your day with a free pancake breakfast from the Sons of Light Ministry, go for a swim in the Bikini Beach pond, take a stroll through the Field of Flags, sing Karaoke with Jose Craigo or watch the talented performers on our showcase stages.
-The list goes on and on.
+There are enough activities and entertainment options at the Chip to keep you occupied throughout the entire day - and Night!
+Start your day with a free pancake breakfast from the Sons of Light Ministry, take a dip or participate in the wild games at Bikini Beach, stroll through the Freedom Field, watch the talented performers on our showcase stages, do a burnout, see the bikes in the multiple bike shows, visit the world-class exhibition known worldwide as Motorcycles As Art, shop amongst the 100 or so vendors, have your bike worked on, flirt with some of the 150 bartenders, see the daredevil stunts, enjoy the food & beverages and so on.

 How do you choose the bands?